programminghistorian/ph-submissions/lessons/sonification.md

 For more on Sonic Pi, [this workshop website](https://www.miskatonic.org/music/access2015/) is a good place to start.
 See also Laura Wrubel's [report on attending that workshop, and her and her colleague's work in this area](http://library.gwu.edu/scholarly-technology-group/posts/sound-library-work).

 # Nihil Novi Sub Sole
 Lest we think that we are at the cutting edge in our algorithmic generation of music, a salutary reminder was published in 1978 on 'dice music games' of the eighteenth century, where rolls of the dice determined the recombination of pre-written snippets of music.
-Some of these games have been explored and re-coded for the Sonic-Pi by Robin Newman at [https://rbnrpi.wordpress.com/project-list/mozart-dice-generated-waltz-revisited-with-sonic-pi/](https://rbnrpi.wordpress.com/project-list/mozart-dice-generated-waltz-revisited-with-sonic-pi/); Newman also uses what I can best describe for the Programming Historian audience as Markdown+Pandoc for musical notation, [Lilypond](http://www.lilypond.org/) to score these compositions.
+[Some of these games have been explored and re-coded for the Sonic-Pi by Robin Newman](https://rbnrpi.wordpress.com/project-list/mozart-dice-generated-waltz-revisited-with-sonic-pi/).
+Newman also uses what I can best describe for the Programming Historian audience as Markdown+Pandoc for musical notation, [Lilypond](http://www.lilypond.org/) to score these compositions.
 The antecedents for everything you will find at _The Programming Historian_ are deeper than you might suspect!

 # Conclusion